shubham260990/Miscellaneous_notes/README.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"): A
 Install-PSResource: 'The proxy tunnel request to proxy 'http://he2a0012.emea2.cds.t-internal.com:8080/' failed with status code '407'."'
 Request sent: 'https://www.powershellgallery.com/api/v2/FindPackagesById()?%24filter=Id+eq+%27PnP.PowerShell%27+and+IsLatestVersion+eq+true&%24inlinecount=allpages&id=%27PnP.PowerShell%27'
 Install-PSResource: Package(s) 'PnP.PowerShell' could not be installed from repository 'PSGallery'.

+S C:\Users\a19758111\PowerShell\Modules> Import-Module PnP.PowerShell
+Import-Module: The specified module 'PnP.PowerShell' was not loaded because no valid module file was found in any module directory.